Born HIV Free

-The Born HIV Free campaign has been created to mobilize public support for a world where no child is born with HIV by 2015.
-Originated and supported by Carla Bruni-Sarkozy and produced by the Global Fund this is the largest ever social media campaign of its kind.
+The Born HIV Free campaign was created by the Global Fund to mobilize public support for the organizations work and for "a world where no child is born with HIV by 2015."
+This campaign was originated and supported by Carla Bruni-Sarkozy, a Global Fund Ambassador.
+The Global Fund called this "one of the most ambitious campaigns of its kind," in its 2010 news release.

 Background

 After decades of neglect, promotion of prevention of mother-to-child transmission of HIV (the virus that causes AIDS in those infected) has acquired new urgency.
 In 2005, representatives of governments, multilateral agencies, development partners, research institutions, civil society and people living with HIV signed on to a Call to Action, urging other governments, development partners, civil society and private sector to join them in moving swiftly to support specific strategies and measures needed to eliminate HIV in infants and young children.

-By December 2008, 45 percent of pregnant HIV-positive women were being reached with preventive treatment (“Prevention of mother-to-child transmission (PMTCT) of HIV.
+By December 2008, 45 percent of pregnant HIV-positive women were being reached with preventative treatment (“Prevention of mother-to-child transmission (PMTCT) of HIV.
 With sustained investment PMTCT coverage could reach 100% by 2015.
-“If the momentum of the last decade is maintained……. it might be possible to virtually eliminate transmission of HIV from mothers to their children” (The Global Fund 2010: Innovation and Impact).
-In Africa alone, 400,000 babies were born with HIV in 2009, despite the fact that we have the means to prevent transmission - Professor Michel Kazatchkine, Executive Director of the Global Fund, called this an outrage at a Ministerial Meeting in Yaoundé, Cameroon on 8 May 2010.
+“If the momentum of the last decade is maintained... it might be possible to virtually eliminate transmission of HIV from mothers to their children."
+In Africa alone, 400,000 babies were born with HIV in 2009, despite the fact that we have the means to prevent transmission - Michel Kazatchkine, executive director of the Global Fund, called this an outrage at a ministerial meeting in Yaoundé, Cameroon on 8 May 2010.

 The Global Fund currently provides funding for well over half of all activities worldwide to help HIV-positive mothers in preventing that HIV is transferred to their children.